Package Search lets you search, evaluate, and manage dependencies inside the IDE. It is supported for main build tools such as Maven, Gradle, and sbt.

 Press Alt+Insert and in the list that opens, select Add dependency.

-In the Dependencies tool window, search for the dependency you need, select it the list of search results and click Add.
+In the Dependencies tool window, search for the dependency you need, select it in the list of search results and click Add.

 Work with the Dependencies tool window

 The Dependencies tool window provides a list of modules you have as well as a list of all currently installed packages in your project.

 Dependencies with a white background are the installed ones.
 IntelliJ IDEA only shows direct dependencies that you explicitly declared.

 The dependencies with a light blue background are your search results.

 For each dependency IntelliJ IDEA displays information such as the source code links, activity on StackOverflow, GitHub, and all accessible directly with links from the entry.
 For more information, refer to Dependency details pane.

 You can use the Dependencies tool window to add, remove, and update packages.

 In the Dependencies tool window, select a module for which you want to add a dependency.